Roman of Le Puy: Royal vassal

-William of Tyre stated that Roman had been the first lord of Oultrejordain.
+William of Tyre states that Roman was the first lord of Transjordan.
 Either Baldwin I, or Baldwin I's successor, King Baldwin II, granted the territory to him in the late 1110s or early 1120s, according to most historians.
-Historian Steven Tibble proposes that Roman only held the territory to the north of Wadi Mujib, because the southern region of Oultrejordain remained part of the royal demesne.
+Historian Steven Tibble proposes that Roman only held the territory to the north of Wadi Mujib, because the southern region of Transjordan remained part of the royal demesne.
 The seat of the lordship, Krak de Montreal, was built in a fertile valley to the east of the River Jordan at Baldwin I's order in 1115.
 Montreal and two smaller fortresses—li Vaux Moysi near Petra and Ailah on the Red Sea—strengthened the defence of the kingdom and secured the control of the caravan routes between Damascus and Egypt.

-Baldwin II allegedly dispossessed Roman in or before 1126, because in that year Pagan the Butler was mentioned as lord of Oultrejourdain.
-According to a widespread scholarly theory, the Etablissement du roi Baudoin de Borc—a document about the erection of ports and roads without royal permission—was issued to authorize the king to confiscate Oultrejourdain after Roman's unsuccessful rebellion.
+Baldwin II allegedly dispossessed Roman in or before 1126, because in that year Pagan the Butler was mentioned as lord of Transjordan.
+According to a widespread scholarly theory, the Etablissement du roi Baudoin de Borc—a document about the erection of ports and roads without royal permission—was issued to authorize the king to confiscate Transjordan after Roman's unsuccessful rebellion.
 Although Roman and his son, Ralph, were deprived of the wealthy lordship, Roman could retain small estates in Samaria.
 Tibble underlines that no contemporaneous source mentioned a revolt against Baldwin II in 1126.
 According to William of Tyre, Roman was one of the discontented noblemen who were accused of conspiring against Baldwin II's son-in-law and successor, King Fulk, in the early 1130s.
 As a retaliation, their estates were expropriated.